mckennapsean/dissertation/content/05-security.md

 BubbleNet dashboard visualization system.

-A previous domain analysis informed this design study:: a qualitative coding of cognitive task analysis papers [@McKenna2015].
+A previous domain analysis informed this design study: a qualitative coding of cognitive task analysis papers [@McKenna2015].
 In order to establish specific user needs, we performed a series of contextual semistructured interviews at a research organization.
-As a result, four key user personas were identified for dashboard design [@McKenna2015].
-By evaluating project constraints, the project was further focused into two specific user personas: network analysts and managers.
+As a result, four key user personas were identified for dashboard design [@McKenna2015], which we discuss in detail later in this chapter.
+By evaluating project constraints using the personas, the project was further focused into two specific user personas: network analysts and managers.
+By using the timelines inspired from the design activity framework, we were able to actively connect these different discourse or project channels together, and the visualization artifacts identified through different design methods, such as qualitative codes and personas, focused the design of a cyber security dashboard to the task of communication for specific types of users.

 After selecting this subset of users, we adapted user needs from a previous